 - Technical Manual: Overtopping Protection for Dams DVD (FEMA P-1015)

-The Federal Emergency Management Agency (FEMA) National Dam Safety Program sponsored the development of a technical manual, in conjunction with the Bureau of Reclamation, to collect and disseminate useful and relevant information regarding the design, construction and performance of overtopping protection alternatives for embankment and concrete dams (2014).
+The National Dam Safety Program sponsored the development of a technical manual, in conjunction with the Bureau of Reclamation, to collect and disseminate useful and relevant information regarding the design, construction, and performance of overtopping protection alternatives for embankment and concrete dams (2014).

 - Overtopping Protection for Dams Brochure (FEMA P-1014)

-The purpose of this document is to provide dam safety professionals with guidance on how to prepare dam breach inundation modeling studies and conduct mapping that can be used for multiple purposes, including dam safety, hazard mitigation, consequence evaluation and emergency management including developing EAPs.
-This guidance is intended to provide a consistent approach that can be applied across the country.
+The purpose of this document is to provide dam safety professionals with guidance on how to prepare dam breach inundation modeling studies and conduct mapping that can be used for multiple purposes including dam safety, hazard mitigation, consequence evaluation, and emergency management including developing Emergency Action Plans (EAPs).
+This guidance is intended to provide a consistent approach that can be applied across the country (2013).

 - Final Report on Coordination and Cooperation with the European Union on Embankment Failure Analysis (FEMA 602CD)

-An integration of the European Community and U.S. Research findings over a 3-year period.
+An integration of the European Community and U.S. Research findings over a 3-year period (2007).

-Procedures and guidance for best practices associated with embankment dams.
+Procedures and guidance for best practices associated with conduits through embankment dams (2005).

 - Technical Manual for Dam Owners: Impacts of Animals on Earthen Dams (FEMA 473)

-- Dam Owner’s Guide to Animal Impacts on Earthen Dams (FEMA L-264)
+- Dam Owner’s Guide to Animal Impacts on Earthen Dams Brochure (FEMA L-264)

-A brochure to help dam owners manage and reduce wildlife and wildlife damages at earthen dams.
+A brochure to help dam owners manage and reduce wildlife and wildlife damages at earthen dams (2005).